DoaaAssaf/SNMP-Manager/README.md

 snmp protocol manager

-Simple "linux-based" desktop application with GUI like any other management tools, PowerSNMP for example and focus on the manager side only.
+Simple "linux-based" desktop application with GUI like any other management tool: PowerSNMP for example it is focus on the manager side only.

 The application GUI  handle the following: